jxzly/AllDataAreExt-Galixir-Kaggle-HPA-2021-Solution/README.md

   - Qishen Ha is Master of Engineering from the University of Tokyo.
 Machine Learning Engineer at LINE Corp.
 Kaggle Competition Grandmaster.
 Z by HP & NVIDIA Global Data Science Ambassador.

-  - Bo is currently a Senior Deep Learning Data Scientist at NVIDIA.
-Kaggle Competition Grandmaster.
+  - Bo Liu is currently a Senior Deep Learning Data Scientist at NVIDIA based in the U.S. and a Kaggle Competition Grandmaster.

   - Gary is currently a Algorithm Engineer at ReadSense based in the China.
 Kaggle Competition Grandmaster.
 Z by HP & NVIDIA Global Data Science Ambassador.